 KYPHOSIS TREATMENT FOR RESIDENTS OF Allen TX

 Kyphosis, a spinal disorder, causes a forward curve of the spine that results in a rounding of the upper back.
-While this spinal defect can occur at any age, it occurs more often in young adults and older women.
+Although this spinal defect can occur at any age, it occurs more often in young adults and older women.

 LUMBAR DISC HERNIATION TREATMENT FOR RESIDENTS OF